What is masterbatch?

 It’s not just about colour though, masterbatches can also be used to achieve special finishes within plastics.
 Special effect pigments can also be encapsulated in a masterbatch in the same way that colour is.
 Additive masterbatches are used to improve processing or enhance the properties of end components.
 It’s often possible to include an additive within a coloured masterbatch to create a combined masterbatch.
 This means the plastic moulder can dose in one masterbatch, as opposed to adding multiple components to their polymer.
 Additive masterbatch manufacturers can engineer formulations to meet a customer’s exact manufacturing conditions and end use requirements.

 Plastic components manufactured for outdoor applications are likely to be made using combined masterbatches.
-These will include colours plus a UV additive.
+These will include colours, plus UV protection additives.
 This will offer protection from sunlight, improving colour fastness and inhibiting the degradation of the material.

 Who uses masterbatch?